-from the average doonte Another variant/is a very coarse-grained phase, although still with about equal amounts of plagioclase and hornblende.
+Another variant from the average diorite is a very coarse-grained phase, although still with about equal amounts of plagloclase and hornblende.
 This phase occurs on diorite surfaces as irregular patches from a few inches to several feet across.
-Because of their extremely coarse grain as compared with the average diorite they inspire the term gabbro.
-Mineralogically, however, they consist of abbite plagioclase and not labradorite and of hornblende and not pyroxene, and therefore, strictly speaking, should not be called gabbro or gabbroic.
-In places there appears to be a gradation from coarse-grained diorite to granite, and it may be that the coarse-grained phase is a stage in the alteration of the diorite to granite.
+In places there appears to be a gradation from coarse-grained diorite to granite, and it may be that the coarsegrained phase is a stage in the alteration of the diorite to granite.